Undergraduate Programs

 The objectives of our bachelor degree programs are to train computer scientists who will be able to:

-- Successfully engage in professional practice in the computing sciences or apply computer science tools and techniques to another field of interest.
+- Successfully engage in professional practice in the computing sciences or apply computer science tools and techniques to solving problems in other disciplines.

-- Pursue advanced study in the computing sciences.
+- Engage in continuous learning, including advanced study in the computing sciences.

-- Work successfully in both independent and team environments.
+- Work successfully in both independent and team environments, including diverse and interdisciplinary teams.

 - Lead teams and provide vision for innovation.